moonbeam-foundation/grants/revised/moonwell-proposal.md

 _We will track results transparently and adjust strategies as needed based on evolving conditions.
 But no amount of incentives can ensure success if winds shift.
 The community’s support provides means, not guarantees.
 We are committed to driving adoption, but cannot promise specific outcomes relying on variables outside our control._

-If Moonwell receives 500k GLMR, we have estimated results of:

--   Increase TVL by 10%
--   Grow 30 day EOA (unique addresses) by 10%
--   Maintain current average interest rates

-If Moonwell receives 1M GLMR, we have estimated results of:

--   Increase TVL by 20%
--   Grow unique addresses by 20%
--   Decrease average interest rates by 0.5%

-If Moonwell receives 1.5M GLMR, we have estimated results of:
+Receiving 1,576,853.40 GLMR, we have estimated results of:

 - Increase TVL by 30%
 - Grow unique addresses by 30%
--   Decrease average interest rates by 1%
+= Decrease average interest rates by 1%

-If Moonwell receives 2M GLMR (requested), we have estimated results of:

--   Increase TVL by 40-50%
--   Grow unique addresses by 40-50%
--   Decrease average interest rates by 1-2%

 ## Vision Of Success